Choc91/General-Assembly-Capstone/README.md

 ## Context and Problem Statement

 ### This project aims to use credit modeling to predict a borrower's default risk, which is targeted towards lenders to provide visibility when deciding whether to extend a loan to the borrower or not.
+This capstone project aims to use credit modeling to predict a borrower's default risk, which is targeted towards lenders to provide better visibility when deciding whether to extend a loan to the borrower or not.

-To build a model to predict percentage of loan default.
-Model performance will be guided by true positive rate sensitivity, and the model should improve upon baseline.
-Baseline is defined as the performing loan over total loan in the year 2007.
-This 2007 financial lending csv data set consisted a total of 42,535 loans and is derived from https://www.lendingclub.com/
+Model performance will be guided by F1 score.
+This 2007 financial lending csv data set consisted a total of 42,535 loans.
+It is important for lenders to decrease credit default risk as much as possible.
+Can we predict if a borrower will default by using loan and borrower statistics?
+Logistic Regression, Cross Validation and Random Forest Classifier were depolyed to answer this issue.

+Some of the consequences from defaulting on loans include:

 Many Americans will need to borrow money at some point in their lives, whether to pay for school, a car or a home.
 Unfortunately, not everyone pays back their loans.
 Defaulting on a loan is detrimental to both borrowers and lenders.
 In efforts to curtail this activity, I developed a model that aimed to outperform the existing process LendingClub uses to approve loans.
 Some of the consequences from defaulting on loans include:

 1.Severe damage to credit report

-2.Seizure of assets like home, car, or bank accounts

-3.Cancellation, revocation or non-renewal of professional licenses

-4.Withholding of state and federal tax refunds

-5.Lenders will lose some or all of their investments
+2.Seizure of assets like home, car, or bank accounts 3.Cancellation, revocation or non-renewal of professional licenses 4.Withholding of state and federal tax refunds 5.Lenders will lose some or all of their investments

-Therefore, it is important for lenders to decrease this risk as much as possible.
-Can we predict if a borrower will default by using loan and borrower statistics?
-Logistic Regression, Cross Validation and Random Forest Classifier were depolyed to answer this question.

 ## Executive Summary